aclysma/rafx/README.md

 ([Tokio >= 0.2.14 hangs](https://github.com/tokio-rs/tokio/issues/2390))

-Running in release reduces logging and disables vulkan validation.
+Running in release reduces logging and disables GPU validation.
 The first time it will load more slowly because it has to import the assets, including a GLTF mesh with large textures. **Using profile overrides to optimize upstream crates is highly recommeneded.
 Asset processing is extremely slow in debug mode.** (i.e. 30s instead of 2s)